christoph-phillips/blog/content/blog/of-all-phenomena-the-mind-the-forerunner.md

   Our mind interprets our world.
 Consciousness comes first.
 What does this mean for athletes?
 main: >-
   Is it all in your head?

   I think that a huge amount of running performance is a mental game, or rather, it is about the interface between mind and body.

   Everything we experience comes first through our mind.
 It sounds simple but its easy to forget.
 Thoughts limit us.
 In the short term they tell us we can't do that extra repeat.
-In the long term our mind struggles to complete a strategy of general improvements, focusing on short term satisfaction.
+In the long term our mind struggles to complete a strategy of general improvements, focusing on short term satisfaction instead.

   One of the limits of performance is pacing.
 Pacing is in the head.
 It is a